F. S. Lodhi: Early life and education

-Lodi was born on 17 June 1931 in Baghdad, Iraq to Sardar Mohammad Abdullah Khan Lodi, an Imperial civil servant who was posted in Iraq in the British Indian Army at the department of finance.
-Lodi's father was married to a prominent woman, Jamila Khanum.
-They returned to Srinagar, Jammu and Kashmir which was their hometown.
-His father was later appointed as accountant-general in the government of Jammu and Kashmir.
+He was born on 17 June 1931 in Baghdad, Mandatory Iraq as Farooq Shaukat Khan Lodi to his father Sardar Mohammad Abdullah Khan Lodi, a British/Imperial civil servant who was posted in Mandatory Iraq in the British Indian Army at the department of Finance.
+Farooq's mother was Jamila Khanum, a woman known to be of great beauty and high status in Baghdad.
+The family later returned to Srinagar, Jammu and Kashmir and Farooq's father became the accountant general of the Jammu and Kashmir state.